ibm-cloud-docs/vpc/vpe-intro.md

 * A VPE lives in your network address space, extending your private and multicloud into the {{site.data.keyword.cloud_notm}}.
 * You can apply security through Network Access Control Lists (NACLs).
 * The endpoint IP deploys in a customer-defined, virtual network.
-* Includes platform integration to VPC - Identity and Access Management (IAM), network ACLs, and tagging.
+* Includes platform integration to VPC - Identity and Access Management (IAM), network ACLs, security groups, and tagging.
 * Access to new endpoints is achieved through the UI, CLI, and API.
 * You can map a new endpoint to an existing service, as well as map to a shared endpoint.
 * Integrates with DNS Services.